-5.2.3 Two Parallel Logs Method
+5.2.3 Two Parallel Logs

-Two spit logs are placed in the firebox with a few sheets of twisted newspapers in between the logs.
-Fine kindling is added across the two logs and some larger kindling across those, log cabin style.
-Newspaper is lit.
+Place two spit logs in the firebox with a few sheets of twisted newspaper between the logs.
+Place some fine kindling across the two logs and some larger kindling across those, log cabin style.
+Light the newspaper.